-Set the Force Window Length as a percentage of the FFT time record [1%..100%].
+Set the Force Window Length.
+The maximum value that can be entered is the length of the FFT time record.
 Points in the time record up to the Force Length are unmodified.
 Points in the time record past the Force Length are zeroed.

-Choose Force as the FFT window before setting the Force Length.
+Choose Force/Exponential as the window before setting the Force Length.